 What ever these numbers are, they are not the o called “Ancient Solfeggio Frequencies”!
 Perhaps the most logical way to name those numbers is the “Rodin Family Number Groups”.

-I personally do not see how the “Ancient Solfeggio Frequencies” (as Puleo/Horowitz like to call them) could ever work in harmony within a proper 12-Tone musical interval system / temperament.
+IMPORTANT: I do NOT proclaim that numbers such as 528 are without meaning, importance or value, perhaps even as tone frequencies for some people.
+BUT, I personally do not see how the “Ancient Solfeggio Frequencies” (as Puleo/Horowitz like to call them and explained their concept) could ever work in harmony within a proper 12-Tone musical interval system / temperament.

 Of course we musicians and composers are free to experiment with any kind of tuning system, as what Bo Constantinsen did with his ‘Sacred Sound Scale’, mentioned earlier in this article.
 As member of the Xenharmonic community I have seen and heard wilder and more extravagant temperaments then the proclaimed “Solfeggio Frequencies”.